gsokolowski/ph-betting/README.md

 Any technical decision or assumptions taken should also be documented

 Used phalcon and guzzlehttp as suggested
-Decided to have for tables to caumulate data categories to keep root category WilliamHill and classess types to store types marets to store markets and participants to store participants
+Decided to have for tables to store data categories to keep root category WilliamHill and classes types to store types markets to store markets and participants to store participants

 All these tables are in relation